 Parade of Flags

 Subscriptions to have a flag placed in your front yard for Memorial Day, Flag Day, Independence Day, Patriot Day and Veteran’s Day are $30.
-We are still taking subscriptions to have flags placed in front yards for the next four holidays, Flag Day, Independence Day, Patriot Day, and Veterans’ Day.
-The cost will be prorated at $24, but we will gladly accept the full donation of $30 for the year.
-All proceeds go towards our new signature project – raising funds for community playground equipment.
+All proceeds go towards our ongoing signature project – raising funds for community playground equipment.

 Help create a community of red, white, and blue and join the parade of flags in your neighborhood.